Exercise linked to lower risk of premature death in older women

 Doctors typically advise people to get at least 150 minutes a week of moderate to vigorous exercise.

-Even though some previous research has linked excessive sedentary time to a higher risk of premature death, the current study didn’t find an association between these two things.
+Even though some previous research has linked excessive sedentary time to a higher risk of premature death, the current study did not find an association between these two things.

+One limitation of the study is that researchers did not follow women for very many years, which might make it hard to see long-term benefits of intense exercise for older women.

-It’s also possible that the study results might not reflect what would happen for all older adults because these participants were avid exercisers, said Dr. David Alter, a researcher at the University of Toronto who wasn’t involved in the study.
+It is also possible that the study results might not reflect what would happen for all older adults because these participants were avid exercisers, said Dr. David Alter, a researcher at the University of Toronto who was not involved in the study.

 “This study examined a healthy active group of women where we might have not expected to see any deleterious effects from sedentary behavior,” Alter said by email.
 “Had the researchers explored very sedentary non-exercise avid individuals, the results might have been (different).”

-Even so, the findings add to a large body of evidence already linking moderate to vigorous physical activity to a lower risk of premature death, said Keith Diaz, a researcher at Columbia University Medical Center in New York who wasn’t involved in the study.
+Even so, the findings add to a large body of evidence already linking moderate to vigorous physical activity to a lower risk of premature death, said Keith Diaz, a researcher at Columbia University Medical Center in New York who was not involved in the study.

 “Research shows individuals have a hard time estimating how many hours a day they are active or sitting,” Diaz said by email.
 “So what's relatively new about this study is that an activity monitor was used to more accurately determine how much time study participants spent active and sitting.”

-Anyone who can’t handle a brisk walk every day can consider other options to get the benefits of moderate to vigorous physical activity, Diaz added.
+Anyone who cannot handle a brisk walk every day can consider other options to get the benefits of moderate to vigorous physical activity, Diaz added.

 “Swimming, bicycling, rowing, arm cycling, and seated steppers are all alternatives,” Diaz said.